Skip to footer content

 $vbLabelText $csharpLabel

 The order of filter application matters.
 Deskewing should typically occur early in the chain since subsequent filters work better on properly aligned images.
 Noise reduction before binarization helps prevent artifacts from being permanently encoded into the black-and-white conversion.
-Experimenting with filter combinations for specific document types often reveals the optimal sequence for a given use case, whether the OCR application processes invoices, receipts, patient records, or scanned contracts that require further processing.
+Experimenting with filter combinations for specific document types often reveals the optimal sequence for a given use case, whether the OCR application processes invoices, receipts, patient records, or scanned contracts.

 Which Deep Learning Models Power Modern OCR?